George Mitchell Scholarships

 Evidence of significant achievement in three areas: academic, leadership, and commitment to community and service.
 All three areas are important.
 Although the Mitchell Scholarships do not require a minimum grade point average, it is expected that the applicant will exhibit academic excellence in his/her undergraduate work as well as strong preparation for the proposed field of graduate study.

 The Mitchell Scholarships support one year of graduate study in any discipline offered by an institution of higher learning in Ireland or Northern Ireland.
-The Mitchell Scholarship provides tuition, housing, a $12,000 living expenses stipend, and an international travel stipend.
+The Mitchell Scholarship provides tuition, housing, a living expense stipend of $1,250 per month up to $15,000, and an international travel stipend.

-or mailed to the address below.
-Letters of reference should be addressed to the Mitchell Scholarship Committee.
+- 4 letters of recommendation - Letters of recommendation should be addressed to the Mitchell Committee.

 - an official or unofficial Transcript